 Academic Pilot Programs

-The Academic and Research Council is actively aligning the principles of the Living Building Challenge with the academic and research efforts inside and outside of the classroom to develop a more well-rounded curriculum that incorporates the holistic requirements of the Living Building Challenge.
+The Academic and Research Council actively aligned the principles of the Living Building Challenge with the academic and research efforts inside and outside of the classroom to develop a more well-rounded curriculum that incorporated the holistic requirements of the Living Building Challenge.

-Professors Marc Weissburg and Emily Weigel from the School of Biological Sciences, along with Georgia Tech students, are studying the impact buildings and construction have on biodiversity in the ecosystem.
+Professors Marc Weissburg and Emily Weigel from the School of Biological Sciences, along with Georgia Tech students, studied the impact buildings and construction have on biodiversity in the ecosystem.

 The Living Building is like any living organism; it must use its resources wisely.
 Led by Dr. Michael Chang of the Brook Byers Institute for Sustainable Systems and Dr. Dana Hartley of the School of Earth and Atmospheric Sciences, this pilot… More »

 Crowdsourcing through Virtual and Augmented Reality: A Pilot Project of the Kendeda Building for Innovative Sustainable Design

 The Kendeda Building for Innovative Sustainable Design had the intention of becoming a resource for and model of sustainable design for the Southeast.
 This necessitated feedback from the community even in the design phase.
 One way to collect… More »